 If you switch auto insurance policies at the end of your current policy’s term, you might not be eligible for a refund.
 However, if you paid in full or there are several weeks/months left before your next scheduled payment, you should ask for a refund.

 If needed, notify your DMV or lender of the change.

 It depends on where you live or what your situation is, but you may need to notify a few other important people regarding your recent auto insurance change.
-Your state’s department of motor vehicles may require that you notify them of any changes to your insurance coverage.
-Also, if you’re still making payments on your vehicle, your lender will want to know about your new insurance policy.
+Your state’s department of motor vehicles (DMV) may require that you notify them of any changes to your insurance coverage.
+Also, if you’re still making payments on your vehicle, your lender will want to know about your new auto insurance policy.